 In recent years, CACME leadership has adapted its organizational structure to better meet the needs of its members.
 This change has added more opportunities for members throughout the state to participate in leadership roles, to network more easily and to share helpful CME information.

 The elected CACME officers include the president, past-president, president-elect, treasurer, secretary and member-at-large.
-Regional leaders have been approved by the Executive Committee to represent members and offer meetings in four major geographical areas in Colorado.
+As needed, regional leaders have been approved by the Executive Committee to represent members and offer meetings in four major geographical areas in Colorado.
 Regional leaders are either suggested to the Executive Committee by fellow colleagues and/or self-volunteered by the interested member.
 All suggested members must accept the role and its responsibilities before being formally recognized as a regional leader.

 The CACME president may also appoint additional members to the Executive Committee, as needed, for specific duties.
 Examples include the web coordinator, the historian, the membership chairman or the president’s appointee(s).

 Any CACME member who is interested in serving in any leadership role may contact any Executive Committee member for consideration.
-Click on Executive Committee for more information.

 Meetings and Services

 The work of the Colorado Alliance is done through an Annual Meeting for all members, regional meetings, and the CACME web site.

 Annual meeting: Usually held at a Colorado mountain resort, this meeting presents nationally known speakers on key CME topics as well as seminars and workshops on the everyday problems of managing CME programs that meet high standards of adult teaching and learning.